Dr-How/Dr-How.github.io/index.md

 ![](./images/ChenHao.jpeg)

 I just joined the [Institute of Mathematical Sciences](https://ims.shanghaitech.edu.cn/ims_en/) at [ShanghaiTech University](http://www.shanghaitech.edu.cn/) as an Assistant Professor.

 I worked at the [Discrete Differential Geometry Lab](http://ddg.math.uni-goettingen.de/) of the [Georg-August-Univerität Göttingen](https://www.uni-goettingen.de/), funded by DFG individual grant under the project ["Defects in Triply Periodic Minimal Surfaces" (Projekt number 398759432)](http://gepris.dfg.de/gepris/projekt/398759432).
+There, I get my Habilitation in June 2021.
 Before that, I worked at or visited MSRI (Berkeley), Luxembourg, St Andrews, Eindhoven, and FU Berlin.

 I get my PhD at the Free University of Berlin in discrete geometry.
 My interest in this direction include polytopes, sphere packings and so on, preferably in non-Euclidean and high dimensional spaces.
 I was recently habilitated at the University of Göttingen for differential geometric works, mainly on minimal surfaces and their applications in material sciences.